 Established in fall 2010, the Timothy Light Center for Chinese Studies was created to enhance the work of faculty and graduate researchers at Western Michigan University who have expertise in some field of Sinology, or teaching or research interests in China.

-Thursday, Jan.
+Thursday, Oct.
 15

 A research center of the Diether H. Haenicke Institute for Global Education.